chef/omnibus-toolchain/README.md

 The Omnibus Toolchain project
 ============================
-This project creates a package that contains the entire required toolchain used for building omnibus projects created by Chef software.
-It may work with other projects, but that is not guaranteed.
+This project creates a package that contains the entire required toolchain used for building omnibus projects created by Chef Software, Inc. It may work with other projects, but that is not guaranteed.

 Currently it supports the following operating systems:
 * Solaris 10 (SPARC and x86)